The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 Ask: “How do you support performance readiness for students who want to perform?”

-Notice whether correction builds clarity and body awareness, or creates fear and shame.
+Notice whether correction builds clarity and body awareness or creates fear and shame.

-Teachers shape more than technique.
-They shape what students believe is possible for them — both on stage and off it.
+Teachers shape more than technique; they shape what students believe is possible for them—both on stage and off it.
 That’s why schools like Kritya give me hope.
 Their philosophy emphasizes that regardless of age, gender, or body type, anyone can dance with the same rigor when there is proper placement, clear intention, consistent conditioning, and deep body awareness.
-Teachers like Yamini Kalluri, who see training as both artistry and stewardship, offer a different future: one where discipline doesn’t require humiliation, where performance is taught rather than gate-kept, and where students are supported not only to dance well, but to grow well.

 About Me

 I’m Shreya Jain, a longtime student of Odissi and a new volunteer with Kritya Foundation.
-My own training journey has made me care deeply about thoughtful, responsible teaching, and I’ve long admired Yamini Kalluri’s artistry and mentorship from afar, which is what drew me to Kritya.
+My own training journey has made me care deeply about thoughtful, responsible teaching.
+I’ve long admired Yamini Kalluri’s artistry and mentorship from afar, which is what drew me to Kritya.
 Outside of dance, I work in public health and neurorehabilitation research.
 After a workshop with Bijayini Satpathy gave me the courage to return to learning, I now study Odissi with her student, January Low.

 Comments